takeourcarsnow/MonoLog/README.md

 ## Notes

-- This project is intended as a minimal, local-first proof-of-concept.
+- This project is intended as a minimal proof-of-concept.
 Your posts live in the browser by default.
 - Use Supabase (or another backend) if you want persistence across devices; the codebase includes an optional Supabase adapter.

 ## Contributing